NehangPatel23/FinTrackr/README.md

 ## Project Abstract

-This project develops a personal finance app to help users manage expenses, track debt, and improve budgeting.
-It also offers stock market investment tips tailored to user preferences and financial habits.
+This project develops a personal finance management app to help users manage expenses, calculate taxes, track debt, and improve budgeting.
+It also offers real-time stock market information.
 By integrating expense tracking, financial planning, and investment strategies, the app provides a holistic tool for effective personal finance management.

 ## Project Description

 This project centers on creating a comprehensive personal finance application designed to empower users in managing their financial well-being.
 The application offers a user-friendly **Expense Tracker Landing Page** as the main interface, allowing users to efficiently manage and review their expenses.
 Key features include:

 1. **Expense Management:**
-   - Users can easily **add new expenses** via a form or through **OCR technology** for scanning receipts.
+   - Users can easily **add new transactions** via a form or through **OCR technology** for scanning receipts.
-   - A dedicated **View Expenses** feature helps users track spending and identify patterns to improve financial habits.
+   - A dedicated **View Transactions** feature helps users track spending and identify patterns to improve financial habits.

 2. **Stock Management:**
-   - The app includes a **Stocks module** offering:
+   - The app includes a **Stocks Module** offering:
      - **Educational content** to help users understand investment strategies.
-     - Options to **save favorite stocks** for quick access.
+     - Options to **save, filter, and favorite stocks** for quick access.
      - Tools to **view stock trends**, enabling informed decision-making.

 3. **Debt Tracking:**
-   - A **Debt module** provides insights into:
+   - A **Debt Module** provides insights into:
      - **Outstanding debt and interest calculations**.
      - A **visual representation of monthly payments** using pie charts, simplifying debt management for users.
+     - Ability for users to modify the debt duration to calculate accurate values of debt owed.

 4. **Tax Calculation:**
    - The app integrates a **Tax Calculator** to guide users through tax planning, featuring: